CryingSurrogate/chaosmith-core/README.md

 **Chaosmith Core** is the central MCP server — a local, sovereign intelligence hub for your home-lab ecosystem.
 It indexes workspaces, embeds documents, links code and knowledge, and serves structured context to Letta-style LLM agents.
-No cloud, no telemetry, no stdio dependency.
-Just pure daemons talking over TCP.
+No cloud, no telemetry — only native daemons coordinating over stdio and local transports.

 ---